Constance M, A Well-Read Wanderer

 So, after classes were finished for the day, what on earth could a wanderlusting bookworm such as myself do to fill up her afternoons and evenings?

-One of my favorite ways to explore any city is by finding and getting lost in independent bookstores.
+One of my favorite ways to explore any city is by finding cool indie bookstores to get lost in.
 So after my many, many visits, here is my list of the top three indie bookstores in Boston that you absolutely cannot miss on your next visit.
 Boston is such an incredible city to visit, and its indie bookstores are up there with the best things to do and see.